tencent-cloud-na/spinnaker/README.md

 ![Spin_UI](https://github.com/tencent-cloud-na/spinnaker/blob/main/screenshots/spin_1.png)

-To see an example of how to deploy an application to one of your TKE cluster, you can visit [this page](https://github.com/tencent-cloud-na/spinnaker/blob/main/Wordpress_Deployment_Example.md).
+To see a basic example of how to deploy a WordPress application to one of your TKE clusters, you can visit [this page](https://github.com/tencent-cloud-na/spinnaker/blob/main/Wordpress_Deployment_Example.md).

+## Delete Deployed Spinnaker Service
+To delete deployed Spinnaker, run `hal deploy clean`.